 WIS 64 Freeway/Expressway Designation and Conversion Study

-From start to finish, the study will take roughly two years to complete and will include two main
+From start to finish, the two year study included two main phases:

 All stages of the study will include public involvement and coordination with federal, state, and local agencies.

 - The study is now complete and actions have been proposed.

 - Planning and preservation efforts currently have no immediate plans or allocated funds for construction at this time.

 All external hyperlinks are provided for your information and for the benefit of the general public.
 The Wisconsin Department of Transportation does not testify to, sponsor or endorse the accuracy of the information provided on externally linked pages.
 Some pages contain links to other documents and media types (PDF, Word, Flash, Video, etc.) and require free plugins to work.
 Visit our software information page for assistance.